TechDanny/starlight-school-system/README.md

    `MONGODB_URI="Enter your mongodb URI here"`

 3. Now after successfully creating the `.env` file
-4. Run `node app` to start the application
+4. Run `nodemon app` to start the application
 5. Open your browser and go to `http://localhost:3000`

 ## Features